CyberSys/Zukomazis_GTA_Project/README.md

 3. Don't use the Gun Sounds or Hit Marker sound, or you may be sued by Activision

-Original autors roject page from itch.io https://zukomazi.itch.io/gta-project
+Original autors project page from itch.io https://zukomazi.itch.io/gta-project

 Youtube